Instinctively, we all knew it was too good to be true just like rumors about fascia blaster results that supposedly get rid of cellulite.

 Upper abdomen?
 Isn’t that where many vital organs like the heart are located?
 Not good.

-These findings are in line with previous studies on rats which found the exact same thing.
+These findings are in line with previous studies on rats that found the exact same thing.
 The body defends its fat, so to speak, so when fat is removed either surgically or by diet, it comes back quickly if lifestyle and eating habits are not changed (the women in the study promised not to change any lifestyle habits for the duration of the study).

 The reason the fat did not come back in the areas that were lipo’d is likely because the surgery destroys the fishnet structure under the skin which holds the fat cells.